AMS Centennial Fellowship for 2023-2024

 The eligibility rules are as follows.

 For any program, fellowship, prize or award that has a maximum period of eligibility after receipt of the doctoral degree, the selection committee may use discretion in making exceptions to the limit on eligibility for candidates whose careers have been interrupted for reasons such as family or health.
-The fellowship to be awarded for 2021-2022 will be in the amount of \$50,000.
+The fellowship to be awarded for 2023-2024 is expected to be in the amount of \$50,000.
 Acceptance of the fellowship cannot be postponed.
 Note that no overhead costs will be covered by this grant.

 Support is paid to the university/department to be used for course release, research-related travel, and research-related expenses.
 Applications should include a cogent plan indicating how the fellowship will be used.
-The plan should include travel to at least one other institution and should demonstrate that the fellowship will be used for more than reduction of teaching at the candidate's home institution.
 The selection committee will consider the plan in addition to the quality of the candidate's research and will try to award the fellowship to those for whom the award would make a real difference in the development of their research careers.
 Work in all areas of mathematics, including interdisciplinary work, is eligible.

-Please list three reference writers for this application and use the email links on the coversheet to send passwords directly to the writers.
+Please list three reference writers for this application and use the email links on the MathPrograms cover sheet to send passwords directly to the writers.

 Also upload the following: